Graeme McDowell: PGA Tour

-2022
+LIV Golf Series

 On 31 May 2022, McDowell was named in the field for the first LIV Golf Invitational Series event at Centurion, near London.
 He resigned his membership of the PGA Tour shortly before the start of play.

+McDowell played in all fourteen events as part of the 2023 LIV Golf League as part of Cleeks GC alongside Martin Kaymer, Bernd Wiesberger, and Richard Bland.
+He also played in seven events on the Asian Tour during the year.
+At the end of the LIV season, McDowell ranked 42nd in the individual standings.
+His contract expired and he was not offered a contract extension by his team.
+His best finish in the 2023 LIV Golf season was a 12th place finish at Trump National Golf Club Bedminster.
+On 28 November 2023, McDowell signed with Smash GC for the 2024 LIV Golf League.

+In August, McDowell was suspended by LIV Golf for one tournament and fined US$125,000 for violating the circuit's anti-doping policy after using an over-the-counter decongestant medicine that included the banned substance R-methamphetamine.

-Personal
+Personal life

 McDowell comes from a mixed Catholic/Protestant family background, but was himself raised a Protestant.
 As he won the U.S. Open in 2010 he was living in a "bachelor pad" penthouse apartment in Portrush and was building a home in Lake Nona, Florida, United States.
 McDowell hired interior designer Kristin Stape to work on his Lake Nona house: subsequently the pair began dating and were engaged in October 2012.
 The couple married in a small ceremony in the Bahamas in September 2013.
 Kristin gave birth to the couple's first child, a girl, in August 2014.
 She has a child from a previous relationship.

 When quizzed on whether he'd represent Britain or Ireland at future Olympic events, McDowell stated: "I’m not bothered who I play for.
 I’ll be honoured to represent Britain or Ireland or both.
 I’m proud to play golf for Europe."
 On the subject of his nationality, he added: "Yes, I sit on the fence but why not?
 There’s no right or wrong answer.
 I’m always going to upset someone so why not sit on the fence?"
 In the run up to the 2016 Olympics, when golf was reintroduced, Rory McIlroy (representing Ireland) withdrew from the tournament, leaving McDowell with the possibility of representing Ireland as their next highest ranked player.
 However, McDowell ruled out this possibility by opting to not play in the Olympics.
 He often travels and practises with Rory McIlroy and Pádraig Harrington.